 - n1 the number 1 in this location indicates a 3-axle truck.
-No number is shown in this location for 1 and 2-axle trucks, and truck-frame type classifications for 3-axle trucks are the same as for 2-axle trucks. - n2 is a number between 0 and 9 identifying the primary classification of truck frame type and equalization method. - n3 is a number between 0 and 9 indicating variants on the primary classification, especially different secondary suspension arrangements. - al indicates whether internal (i) or external (e) bearings (relative to wheel location on the axle) are used.
-Journal bearing location does not affect the kinematic relationships between major truck components, but can significantly affect the numerical values of suspension parameters. - P Indicates that the truck is powered.
+No number is shown in this location for 1- and 2-axle trucks, and truck-frame type classifications for 3-axle trucks are the same as for 2-axle trucks. - n2 is a number between 0 and 9 identifying the primary classification of truck frame type and equalization method. - n3 is a number between 0 and 9 indicating variants on the primary classification, especially different secondary suspension arrangements. - al indicates whether the journal bearings relative to the wheel location are internal (i) or external (e) (internal and external bearings are also referred to as inboard and outboard bearings).
+Journal bearing location does not affect the kinematic relationships between major truck components, but can significantly affect the numerical values of suspension parameters. - P indicates that the truck is powered.
 The number of powered axles is indicated by the suffix n4.

 - S indicates the presence of axle steering.
-Individual steering arrangements are indicated by the suffix n5: - $-S_1$ Passive interaxle steering using linkages or other means - -- S2 Forced steering using truck to body linkage - T indicates the presence of a car body tilt system.
-Individual tilt system arrangements are indicated by the suffix n6. - -- T1 Passive pendular tilt - -- T2 Active servo controlled tilt - W indicates the presence of independent wheels.
+Individual steering arrangements are indicated by the suffix n5: - -- S1 Passive interaxle steering using linkages or other means - S2 Forced steering using truck to body linkage - T indicates the presence of a car body tilt system.
+Individual tilt system arrangements are indicated by the suffix n6. - T1 Passive pendular tilt - T2 Active servo controlled tilt - W indicates the presence of independent wheels.

-Table 3.1 lists the primary and secondary classifications chosen to represent all truck designs currently in operation on railroad passenger cars in the U. S., and all designs that are under consideration for application in the U.S. Note that all truck arrangements that have been used on or proposed for heavy rail mass transit or light rail applications are not necessarily covered by the classification.
+Table 3.1 lists the primary and secondary classifications chosen to represent all truck designs currently in operation on railroad passenger cars in the U.S., and all designs that are under consideration for application in the U.S. Note that all truck arrangements that have been used on or proposed for heavy rail mass transit or light rail applications are not necessarily covered by the classification.